-The generation of aircraft being recycled today haven’t been designed with their end-of-life in mind.
+The generation of aircraft being recycled today hasn’t been designed with their end-of-life in mind.
 And while the aircraft currently in production have more thought given to recyclability, there is still a long way to go before aircraft are truly sustainable.

 According to companies that store and disassemble planes, about 80% to 85% of an aircraft by weight can be recycled.
 The remaining portions end up in landfills.

-Airplane interiors present the biggest challenge: Most of the materials either are unable to be recycled or are worth less to recycle than it would cost to dismantle and sort them.
+Airplane interiors present the biggest challenge: Most of the materials either are unable to be recycled or are worthless to recycle than it would cost to dismantle and sort them.
 However, there are companies, like the Aircraft Interior Recycling Association, that are stepping up to provide comprehensive recycling services for aircraft interiors.

 Another challenge is that airplanes are built from many different types of materials stuck together, which is not ideal for recycling.

 Some advances in aircraft design present greater challenges to aircraft recycling.
 For instance, carbon fiber has become a very popular building material due to its extremely lightweight strength.
-However, this composite of carbon and plastic doesn’t currently have a large-scale recycling solution, meaning that this material currently ends up in the landfill.
+However, this composite of carbon and plastic doesn’t currently have a large-scale recycling solution, meaning that this material currently ends up in landfills.